TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 ## In Brief

-This research method is used to get information about a participant's daily behaviors, thoughts, and feelings in real-time or as close to it as possible.
+This method is used to get information about a participant's daily behaviors, thoughts, and feelings in real-time or as close to it as possible.
 Participants are asked to stop at certain times in their natural settings and make note of their experiences.
 It is also known as the daily diary or experience sampling method \(ESM\).

 ## Helps Answer